radiantlogic-v8/documentation-eoc/documentation/environments/applications/applications-overview.md

 ## Update an application

-Refer to the [managing application updates](to-add) guide to learn how to update an application.
+Refer to the [update an application](update-an-application) guide to learn how to update an application.

 ## Delete an application